 - Carrying out of decisions within the relevant time-span (Action).

 That understanding of business agility is to be compared with its development and architecture cousins.
 Yet it doesn’t seem to add much to data analytics and operational decision-making.
-That is until the concept of orientation is reassessed.
+That is until the concepts of observation and orientation are reassessed with regard to EA maps and territories.

 Agility & Orientation: Task vs Tack